When is your next daytrip in Sitges ?

-Sitges in Spain is located about 30 km south of Barcelona and is one of the most popular resorts in Southern Europe.
-It’s packed in summer, mostly by young Northern Europeans.
-Sitges has long been known as a city of cultural value, thanks to its residential artists, such as the Bohemian mystic Santiago Rusinol.
-The town is bursting at the seams with famous art deco buildings, and the seafront promenade is lined with palm trees.
+When is your next daytrip in Sitges ?
+Sitges is located about 30 km south of Barcelona and is one of the most popular resorts of Southern Europe.
+It’s especially crowded in summer, mostly by young Northern Europeans.
+The resort has largely drawn prosperous middle-class industrialists from Barcelona for years, but those obsolete days are gone.
+Sitges has long been known as a city of cultural value, thanks to its residental artists, such as the Bohemian mystic Santiago Rusinol.
+The town is bursting at the seams with classic art deco buildings and the seafront promenade is lined with palm trees.
 Its 17 beaches are some of the best on the Mediterranean coastline.

-Sitges is mostly a beach destination; however, it does have a handful of other attractions to offer.
-These include three museums dedicated to art and old artifacts, a cinema, an old cemetery, and a beautifully renovated church.
+Sitges is largely a beach destination; however it does have a handful of other attractions to offer.
+These include three museums dedicated to art and old artefacts, a cinema, an old cemetery and a beautiful renovated church.
 Sitges’ microclimate gives you an average of 300 sunshine days a year.
-It also hosts significant film, dance and culture festivals such as Fantástico and the Carnival.
-Sitges is worth visiting for a day trip all year round.
+It also hosts major film, dance and culture festivals such as Fantástico and the Carnival.
+Sitges is worth visiting all year round.

 Festivals in Sitges